kinecosystem/kin-ecosystem-android-sdk/README.md

 <a name="CreateAccount"></a>
 ### Creating or Accessing a User’s Kin Account ###

 If your app presents Kin Spend and Earn offers to your users, then each user needs a Kin wallet and account in order to take advantage of those offers.
-During initialization, your app must call the SDK’s ```Kin.start(…)``` function while passing a unique ID for the current user.
+During initialization and before any other Kin sdk API calls, your app must call the SDK’s ```Kin.start(…)``` function while passing a unique ID for the current user.
 If that user already has a Kin account, the function only accesses the existing account.
 Otherwise, the function creates a new wallet and account for the user.

 *To create or access a user’s Kin account:*

 Call ```Kin.start(…)```, passing the user’s unique ID and your chosen authentication credentials (either whitelist or JWT credentials).